seamusabshere/unix_utils/README.markdown

 1. Just returns the good stuff (the checksum, for example, not the filename that is listed after it in the standard command output)
 2. Never touches the input

-## Philosophy

-Use a subprocess to perform a big task and then get out of memory.

 ## But I can just spawn these myself